Guided tours in Lappeenranta and Imatra

 Tel. +358 5 541 0100

 Lappeenranta is the famous Finnish Bordertown, where fictional inspector Sorjonen lives in.
-You can avail The Bordertown walking tours from the Tourist Info.
-The tour starts from the IsoKristiina Tourist Info and it takes one hour.
-The tour takes you to the main shooting locations at the centre.
+The tour takes you to the main shooting locations

 Get to know Lappeenranta Fortress with a mobile App